muratk3n/thirdwave/en/tweets/2020/week6.md

 shoving a goldbar up their ass).
 People don't know shit so cannot act rationally in econ.
 Why do some ppl assume otherwise in politics?
-It is a single, simple decision is based on very rough perceptions, their own pocketbook, few other traits, in the aggregate democracy works better than the next thing.
+It is a single, simple decision is based on very rough perceptions, their own pocketbook, few other traits, in the aggregate works better than the the alternatives thing.
 That's it.

 *2020-2-4 15:41:2*